aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 Launch the application once to login.

+## Docker

+Launch the application once to login.

 ## Terminal configuration

 Don't know how to automate this, so go to Preferences and change font to one of the Nerd fonts (downloaded at the Ansible stage).